'Sharing a bath with the great unwashed is Cate’s idea of bliss'

 Rory has all the gear and no idea.

 One summer when Rory was fifteen he was sent to help out on his uncle’s farm.
-Percy didn’t have the heart to tell his sister her son was more trouble than he was worth.
+Uncle Percy didn’t have the heart to tell his sister her son was more trouble than he was worth.

 But Rory went to Rosey for sixth form.
-And now, having convinced a bunch of old school chums to join him for lockdown, he’s regaling said alumni with tales of a British childhood spent hunting, shooting and lambing ‘on the family farm’.
+And now, having convinced a bunch of school chums to join him for lockdown, he’s regaling them with tales of a British childhood spent hunting, shooting and lambing ‘on the family farm’.
 He omits the time he forgot to check the safety on his 12 bore and, startled by a hare, shot poor Percy.